All Episodes

 And they've shot down a jet.

-Have you had any contacts overseas that have reached out to you and said we're really worried they're they're taking the they're taking our town or they're gonna march on Baghdad?
+Have you had any contacts overseas that have reached out to you and said, we're really worried they're taking our town or they're going to march on Baghdad?

 And what are you hearing?